campg2j003/md2html/readme.md

 # Issues

 - The config file option values read from the command line are not utf-8 encoded.
 Since they are inserted into HTML, it should be possible to use &# substitutions.
-- In order to make this Python program into a stand-alone executable, it is packaged in a NSIS installer that installs the necessary files in a temp folder, runs the program, and deletes the temp folder.
-When this executable is run from a .cmd file, messages do not appear in the output.
-They do appear if the program is run from Python, if the executable produced by py2exe is run from a CMD file, or if the NSIS executable is run directly.

 # Conclusion
 `md2html` is built using Python 2.7.10 on Windows 10 using the [Python Markdown](http://pythonhosted.org/Markdown) package v2.6.6.
 It uses the `toc` and `fenced_code` extensions.
 I have only tested it on Windows 10, but it should be platform-independent, however, there may be EOL and encoding issues.
+The [AutoIt](http://www.autoitscript.com) tool is required to build the stand-alone executable.
+(Version 3.3.14.2 was used to build the current version.)

 To build the binary executable distribution file, run:

 ```
-python setupexe.py py2exe
-makensis setup.nsi
+build.cmd
 ```

-The finished executable will be in your working directory.
+The finished executable `md2html.exe` will be in your working directory.
+You ccan then remove the `build` and `dist` folders created by setupexe.py.